fabiofabrizi/pands-project/README.md

 Some have plotted every single histogram/pie chart/scatter plot/etc known to man.

 I have taken neither approach, instead focussing on whether I can find out enough about the three Iris species to explain the differences to colleagues at work and the most important statistical analysis that needs to be done in order to do this.

 ## Preliminary Findings

-From all the various articles (aimed at beginners in this field) that I've come across on this topic, there seems to be a common pattern.
+From all the various articles (aimed at beginners in this field) that I've come across on this topic, there seems to be a common pattern:
 i) Get the dataset
 ii) Check the dataset for null values and remove them iii) Get a 'feeling' for the dataset and associated data - ie How many rows/columns, mean/max/min values etc iv) Apply some statistical analysis to get a visual representation of the data
 v) Examine the visual representation - Does it show a pattern or something unique that we can use to understand the data set.

-From the process above, one can take a data set in csv format and apply the above steps to look for any unique patterns in the data.
+From the process above, one can take a data set and apply the above steps to look for any unique patterns in the data.

 ## Files

-There's lots of files - here's an explanation of them
+There's lots of files - here's an explanation of them:

 converter2.py
 This pulls directly from the main archive at UCI and converts it to a CSV format with headers